 - In some cases, a lack of a solid university policy regarding mobility planning and management beyond election periods. - University human resources are often limited, thus hindering the monitoring of all mobility-related aspects and, more especially, the relationship with local stakeholders. - University financial resources to fund or co-fund the implementation of mobility actions are limited. - In some cases, a lack of an effective sustainable mobility policy by the city councils.
 Depending on the municipal policy, the proposals to improve mobility provided by universities will be welcomed more or less warmly. - In many cases, transport companies depend on authorities, so they do not have much scope for action. - Authorities have limited budgets and too many commitments for action.
-In general, they have budget constraints and many problems to solve. - Sometimes, the authorities do not understand university mobility as an aspect of general interest.
-They consider the university as any other company or even as a distortion element for urban mobility, excluding it from their mobility services. - Sometimes, the authorities have difficulties in understanding the role of the university as economic, social and territorial development agent. - Regulations on transport are updated late in relation to the expansion of new mobility solutions. - Sometimes, the degree of cooperation between universities and municipalities depends on their respective political hue.
-The relationships are flowing when the university governance has similar political convictions than local authorities, and they are hindered otherwise.
+In general, they have budget constraints and many problems to solve. - Sometimes, the authorities do not understand university mobility as an aspect of general • interest.
+They consider the university as any other company or even as a distortion element for urban mobility, excluding it from their mobility services. - Sometimes, the authorities have difficulties in understanding the role of the university as economic, social and territorial development agent. - Regulations on transport are updated late in relation to the expansion of new mobility solutions.